Transfer of Credit

 All transfer credit is granted at the discretion of the institution.
 The College reserves the right to reject any course that is contrary to the College’s Mission.
 Transfer credit is not considered in the computation of the Aquinas GPA (grade point average).
-Only courses taken at regionally-accredited institutions (in traditional format or by distance learning) with a minimum grade earned of C will be evaluated for transfer credit.
+Only courses taken at regionally-accredited institutions (in traditional format or by distance learning) with a minimum grade earned of C- will be evaluated for transfer credit.
 Vocational, technical, developmental, and remedial courses will not be considered.
-The amount of transfer credit accepted will be determined by program directors in accordance with degree requirements of the College.
-In all programs except the Associate of Science-Nursing (ASN) program, science courses must have been completed within the last ten years to be transferable.
-In general, to be transferable for the ASN program, all required science courses must have been completed within five years of starting the ASN program.
-The ten-year limitation of lower-division science courses for the RN to BSN program may be waived if, at the discretion of the program director, the student has been actively involved in the practice of nursing.
-Once a student starts attending Aquinas College, he must complete all of the coursework required for his degree at Aquinas College.
-Should special circumstances arise that require a student to take a course(s) at another institution while attending Aquinas, he must obtain a Request for Transfer Credit form from the Dean of the appropriate School to be approved by the Vice President for Academics, providing written confirmation that the credit will be accepted.
+The amount of transfer credit accepted will be determined by the Dean in accordance with degree requirements of the College.
+Once a student starts attending Aquinas College, the student must complete all of the coursework required for the degree at Aquinas College.
+Should special circumstances arise that require a student to take a course(s) at another institution while attending Aquinas, the student must obtain a Request for Transfer Credit form from the Dean of the appropriate School to be approved by the Vice President for Academics, providing written confirmation that the credit will be accepted.
 Failure to obtain such an agreement might prevent the course(s) from being transferred.

 Transfer Credit – Extra-Institutional Learning